codingCapricorn/codingCapricorn/README.md

 - 👋 Hello World !!, I’m a 🦆
 - 👀 I use he/him as pronouns !!
-- 📕 I’m currently reading Funny Story by Emily Henry ...
+- 📕 Currently reading Funny Story by Emily Henry ...

 - 📫 How to reach me ... still figuring out .